CloudBoost/cloudboost/README.md

 ###Step 7 : Run the server.

-Make sure both Reids and MongoDB are running and then run the CloudBoost server
+Make sure both Redis and MongoDB are running and then run the CloudBoost server

 `node server.js`